 See how to make corn tortillas

 Want to see know how to make corn tortillas?
-Watch the instruction video below it is one of the easiest Mexican tortilla recipes you will find:
+Watch the instruction video so you can follow along.
+This is really one of the easiest Mexican tortilla recipes you will find.

 How to make this corn tortillas recipe with 3 ingredients and gluten free.
 You can find it in this recipe here.
 These are easy to make and delicious.

 - 1 teaspoon of salt